MileHacker Logo

 Traveler's Health

-1. Gastrointestinal Issues: Drink only bottled or purified water.
+1. Gastrointestinal Issues: Stick to bottled or purified water.
 Eat hot, freshly cooked food.
-Wash hands frequently.
+Wash your hands often.
 2. Heatstroke & Dehydration (Summer): Wuzhou summers are hot and humid.
 Drink plenty of bottled water.
 Wear lightweight, breathable clothing.
 Avoid midday strenuous activities.
 3. Insect-Vector-borne Illnesses (Dengue): Mosquitos can transmit Dengue.
 Use Insect repellent with DEET or picaridin, especially at dawn/dusk.
 Wear long sleeves/trousers.

 Access to Healthcare & Emergency Services